RichardValerosoUniverse/The-Valeroso-City/README.md

 * [ ] **Section 9 – Determination of Credit Card Limit; Changes Thereof**

 **Statutory text (verbatim):**
-*“The credit card limit shall be determined based on the cardholder’s capacity to pay and creditworthiness.
-Any change in the credit limit shall be subject to prior written notice to the cardholder.”*
+*"Credit card issuers shall determine, based on the credit standing and financial capacity of the cardholder, the credit limit to be extended to the cardholder.
+The card issuers may thereafter implement changes in the credit limit applicable to the account based on their risk management policies and guidelines: Provided, That the cardholder is notified of such changes: Provided, further, That any credit limit increase may be declined by the cardholder: Provided, finally, That the cardholder has the option to request for a credit limit adjustment subject to the approval of the credit card issuer".*

 **Impactful violation example:**